Ramin-RX7/Shifty/docs/Principals/control_flow/loops/loops.md

 # Loops

+> (Waiting for decision) Although the whole section below looks alright but still it is related to dynamic object creation concept where all statements must return something

 Loops works the same as other languages with addition of returning completion method and an object.

 Loops will return two values: